skumarvr/CQRS-Mediatr/Readme.md

 ## Solution

-Implemented two tabs, Invited and the Accepted.
-Invited tab displays all leads in the new status.
-Accepted tab displays all leads in the accepted status.
+Implemented two tabs (Invited and the Accepted) using Material Design components for Angular.
+- Invited tab displays all leads in the new status.
+- Accepted tab displays all leads in the accepted status.
+- On clicking the 'Accept' button in the the Invited tab, the lead moves to Accepted tab.
+- On clicking the 'Decline' button in the the Invited tab, the lead gets deleted.

 ### Features implemented
 1. CQRS using MediatR.
 Simpler implementation using a single database as the command sink and the query sink.